 - Amounts and availability of all scholarships are subject to change.

-- Scholarships for MSIS students are primarily graduate fellowships awarded at admission.
+- Scholarships for MSIS students are primarily graduate and non-resident scholarships awarded at admission.
 Students are only eligible for admissions scholarships during the term for which they are applying (for example, spring 2017 applicants are not eligible to apply for fall 2017 admissions scholarships).

 - Admissions scholarships are not available for students starting in summer semester.
 However, students beginning in summer are eligible to apply for open graduate and teaching assistantships.